Frequently Asked Questions About Home Dialysis

 - What if something happens while I'm dialyzing at home?

-- Can I dialyze more frequently at home than I do in-center?
+- Will I dialyze more frequently at home than I do in-center?

 - Will my home need changes for at-home dialysis?